BitcoinDesign/Guide/guide/contribute/propose.md

 To fork a repository[^1]:

-- Sign into GitHub desktop
+- Sign in to GitHub desktop
 - File > `Clone repository`
-- Switch to URL tab
+- Switch to the URL tab
 - Paste `https://github.com/BitcoinDesign/Guide/` into the URL field.
 - Click `Clone`